 Let’s put it this way…the staples go in, they can also be pulled back out.
 So, if you make a mistake it’s easily corrected.

 I’ll start by saying that if you can find a square seat for your first project, that is the easiest shape to reupholster.
-The seat I’m sharing today has a curved back.
+For instance, the seat I’m sharing today has a curved back.
 It’s not difficult but takes just a little more working the fabric to make it lay right.

 TOOLS YOU NEED

 Reupholstering a seat only takes a few basic tools.
-You probably have them on hand.
+In fact, you probably have most of them on hand.
 These are “must have” tools to get the job done.

 - staple gun (heavy-duty, not a desk stapler.
 I’ve tried, it doesn’t work.)